 Musicians always hit a familiar chord with fans when they sing about life’s mysteries, like love, loss, growing up, looking back—and taxes.
 The Beatles and Johnny Cash, among many other familiar artists, made hits about taxes that still find their way on to playlists because everyone can relate.

 Aside from humming along to the music, what can you do about taxes?
-There are strategies you can put to work that could reduce what you pay now and in retirement.
-Let’s start with the basics.
+It can be a confusing topic.
+In fact, according to the

 Manage your withholding

 Being strategic about taxes begins with your paycheck.
 If a tax refund is a consistent windfall every year, consider changing the income tax withholding on your paycheck.
 It could result in more take-home pay for you throughout the year, of which you can invest the difference.
 The IRS isn’t providing any return on your extra money they’ve held on to throughout the year.

 Understand how tax brackets work

 For proof that taxes can be complicated, just look at the tax brackets in the current federal income tax system.
 There are

 - 10% for incomes of $11,000 or less ($22,000 for married couples filing jointly).